PerPer08/PerPer08/README.md

 - 🔭 I’m currently Studying my last year at  West Visayas State University

-- 🌱 I’m currently learning by doing some robotics related things
+- 🌱 I’m currently learning by doing some robotics and AI related things

 - 👯 I’m looking to collaborate on projects related to both robotics and AI